-Consolidated costs and expenses include lease and rental expense amounts of \$110.1 million, \$104.3 million and \$94.2 million during the years ended December 31, 2016, 2015 and 2014, respectively.
+Consolidated costs and expenses include lease and rental expense amounts of \$103.6 million, \$110.1 million and \$104.3 million during the years ended December 31, 2017, 2016 and 2015, respectively.

 Purchase Obligations.
-We define purchase obligations as agreements with terms in excess of one year to purchase goods or services that are enforceable and legally binding (i.e., unconditional) on us that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transactions.
+We define purchase obligations as agreements with remaining terms in excess of one year to purchase goods or services that are enforceable and legally binding (i.e., unconditional) on us that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transactions.
 We classify our unconditional purchase obligations into the following categories:

 - We have long-term product purchase obligations for natural gas, NGLs, crude oil, petrochemicals and refined products with third party suppliers.
 The prices that we are obligated to pay under these contracts approximate market prices at the time we take delivery of the volumes.
 The preceding table shows our volume commitments and estimated payment obligations under these contracts for the periods presented.
-Our estimated future payment obligations are based on the contractual price in each agreement at December 31, 2016 applied to all future volume commitments.
+Our estimated future payment obligations are based on the contractual price in each agreement at December 31, 2017 applied to all future volume commitments.
 Actual future payment obligations may vary depending on prices at the time of delivery. - We have long-term commitments to pay service providers.
 Our contractual service payment commitments primarily represent our obligations under firm pipeline transportation contracts.
 Payment obligations vary by contract, but generally represent a price per unit of volume multiplied by a firm transportation volume commitment. - We have short-term payment obligations relating to our capital spending program, including our share of the capital spending of our unconsolidated affiliates.
 These commitments represent unconditional payment obligations for services to be rendered or products to be delivered in connection with capital projects.